≡ Menu

 Face:

-In the face or head, a foxtail could injure: nose/nasal passage way, hearing, eyesight (if the eye gets scratched), or tongue.
-Of course, bring a foxtail near the head/mouth and it could wind up ingested…leading to a whole bunch of other problems.
+A foxtail could injure the face or head, the nose/nasal passageway, hearing, eyesight (if the eye gets scratched), or tongue.
+Of course, bring a foxtail near the head/mouth, which could wind up ingested…leading to many other problems.

 Brain:

-If a piece of foxtail moves through the ear or nose into the brain, a number of neurological problems or even a brain hemorrhage could occur.
+If a piece of foxtail moves through the ear or nose into the brain, several neurological problems or brain bleeding could occur.

 Respiratory:

 In case they are inhaled, your dog could wind up with a respiratory reaction.
 It could even puncture a lung or cause other problems like pus in the thoracic cavity.
-You’ll notice something wrong with your dog’s thorax if he/she is having problems breathing or is coughing quite a bit.
+You’ll notice something wrong with your dog’s thorax if they breathe roughing quite a bit.

 Feet/Legs: